grafana/loki/docs/sources/upgrading/_index.md

 #### Windows event logs: now correctly includes `user_data`

 The contents of the `user_data` field was erroneously set to the same value as `event_data` in previous versions.
-This was fixed in [#7461](https://github.com/grafana/loki/pull/7461) and log queries relying on this broken behaviour may be impacted.
+This was fixed in [#7461](https://github.com/grafana/loki/pull/7461) and log queries relying on this broken behavior may be impacted.

 ## 2.6.0